pfin/claudesidian-mcp/README.md

 Nexus turns your Obsidian vault into an MCP-enabled workspace.
 It exposes safe, structured tools (agents + modes) that AI copilots can call to read/write notes, manage folders, run searches, and maintain long‑term memory—all while keeping data local to your vault.

 > Nexus is the successor to Claudesidian.
-Backward compatibility is preserved: existing `claudesidian-mcp` folders, server keys, and pipes will still work.
+Legacy installs in `.obsidian/plugins/claudesidian-mcp/` still work, but Nexus uses the `nexus_mcp_` socket/pipe prefix (so older Claudesidian connectors need to be updated).

 ---